 - Map is the distributed implementation of java.util.Map.
 It lets you read from and write to a Hazelcast map with methods such as get and put. - Queue is the distributed implementation of java.util.concurrent.BlockingQueue.
 You can add an item in one member and remove it from another one. - Ringbuffer is implemented for reliable eventing system.
 It is also a distributed data structure. - Set is the distributed and concurrent implementation of java.util.Set.
 It does not allow duplicate elements and does not preserve their order. - List is similar to Hazelcast Set.
 The only difference is that it allows duplicate elements and preserves their order. - MultiMap is a specialized Hazelcast map.
 It is a distributed data structure where you can store multiple values for a single key. - Replicated Map does not partition data.
 It does not spread data to different cluster members.
-Instead, it replicates the data to all members. - Topic is the distributed mechanism for publishing messages that are delivered to multiple subscribers.
+Instead, it replicates the data to all members. - Cardinality Estimator is a data structure which implements Flajolet's HyperLogLog algorithm. - Topic is the distributed mechanism for publishing messages that are delivered to multiple subscribers.
 It is also known as the publish/subscribe (pub/sub) messaging model.
 Please see the Topic section for more information.
 Hazelcast also has a structure called Reliable Topic which uses the same interface of Hazelcast Topic.
 The difference is that it is backed up by the Ringbuffer data structure.
-Please see the Reliable Topic section. - Concurrency utilities - Lock is the distributed implementation of java.util.concurrent.locks.Lock.
-When you use lock, the critical section that Hazelcast Lock guards is guaranteed to be executed by only one thread in the entire cluster. - Semaphore is the distributed implementation of java.util.concurrent.Semaphore.
-When performing concurrent activities, semaphores offer permits to control the thread counts. - AtomicLong is the distributed implementation of java.util.concurrent.atomic.AtomicLong.
-Most of AtomicLong's operations are available.
-However, these operations involve remote calls and hence their performances differ from AtomicLong, due to being distributed. - AtomicReference is the distributed implementation of java.util.concurrent.atomic.AtomicReference.
-When you need to deal with a reference in a distributed environment, you can use Hazelcast AtomicReference. - IdGenerator is used to generate cluster-wide unique identifiers.
-ID generation occurs almost at the speed of AtomicLong.incrementAndGet(). - CountdownLatch is the distributed implementation of java.util.concurrent.CountDownLatch.
-Hazelcast CountDownLatch is a gate keeper for concurrent activities.
-It enables the threads to wait for other threads to complete their operations.
+Please see the Reliable Topic section.